 How to Grow a Star Cactus

 The plant has been overly collected in its habitat and the wild population is threatened.
 Get your star cactus plants from an accredited nursery that grows them from seed.
-This cactus is hardy in United States Department of Agriculture zones 8 to 9 but does perfectly well in a sunny window in the home.
+This cactus is hardy in USDA plant hardiness zones 8 to 9 but does perfectly well in a sunny window in the home.

 If you get your hands on seeds, start them in seed flats with a sandy composite soil mix.
 Keep the soil moist until germination and then move them to a sunny location with protection from noonday sun.